m15a/vim-r7rs-syntax/README.md

 If this option is disabled (default), any identifier other than single `.` are accepted.
-If enabled, only those specified in R7RS are accepted: identifiers starting from digits, containing non-ascii letters, etc. are rejected.
+If enabled, only those specified in R7RS are accepted: identifiers starting from digits, containing non-ASCII letters, etc. are rejected.
 ```vim
     let g:r7rs_strict_identifier = 1  " default: 0
 ```